-possibilities for maintaining and strengthening family relationships and other informal social networks;

-procedures for expedited service planning when crisis or urgent need is identified; and
+procedures for expedited service planning when crisis or urgent need is identified;

-the person’s or legal guardian’s signature.
+documentation of consultation with staff or partnering providers who will be involved in service plan implementation, as appropriate; and

+documentation of the individual’s or family’s participation in service planning.

+CCHBC Interpretation: Service planning should involve consultation with specialty providers (e.g., eating disorders, traumatic brain injury, intellectual and developmental disabilities (I/DD), interpersonal violence and human trafficking) when needed to address the unique needs and preferences of the person or family.

+Interpretation: Although personnel should help identify available services and their potential risks and benefits and participate in evaluating options, individuals and families should be the primary planners of their goals and objectives and have the right to make their own decisions regarding what services and supports will be provided and by whom.

-Interpretation: For service members, veterans, and their families, the service plan should also clearly outline which services will be provided on the installation or Veterans Affairs facility, when appropriate to the needs and wishes of the person.
+Interpretation: For service members, veterans, and their families, the service plan should also clearly outline which services will be provided on the installation or Veterans Affairs facility, when appropriate to the needs and preferences of the person.
 Research has shown that this population is often unsure of the services to which they are entitled and how to navigate military care systems.
 The clinician should take an active role in navigating these care systems when possible.
 Interpretation: Generally, children age six and over should be included in service planning, unless there are clinical justifications for not doing so.
 The organization should have a developmentally appropriate discussion with children about the reason for accessing services and what they can expect to happen during service delivery.

-Examples: Treatment outcomes for adults may include the ability to live independently or obtain employment, while outcomes for children and youth may focus on school performance and social and emotional well-being.

 FP MHSU 4.02

-The organization determines whether a crisis plan is necessary and, when indicated, engages persons served and involved family members in crisis and/or safety planning that:
+The organization determines whether a crisis plan is necessary and, when indicated, engages individuals and families in crisis and/or safety planning that:

 is individualized and centered around strengths;